lrei/legal-AI/README.md

 python app.py
 ```

 Open your web browser and navigate to `http://127.0.0.1:5000/`.
 Write your query in the query interface and click enter.
-The answers will be displayed shortly.
+The top 3 results will be displayed shortly.

 ![slika](https://github.com/user-attachments/assets/17fcf71e-a561-4202-889b-ec0baa1e947f)